 It Works!
 Greens costs sixty-five dollars for thirty single packs, but a special promotion lets you buy it for forty dollars.
 You can also buy a larger container, for fifty-five dollars retail or thirty-three dollars with the special promotion.

 Winner: It Works!
 Greens.
 There is not much competition here–not telling customers a price upright is not the best thing in terms of transparency, and the current promotions make at least trying the drink supplements a bit more affordable.

-Thrive Boost comes in convenient single drink pouches, designed to mix in the beverage on your choice while you’re on the go.
+Thrive Boost comes in convenient single-drink pouches, designed to mix it in a thrive shake with other ingredients while you’re on the go.
 It appears to come in a single berry flavor.It Works!
-Greens, as we mentioned, comes in single drink pouches as well as a larger container.
+Greens as we mentioned, comes in single drink pouches as well as a larger container.
 Flavors include berry and chocolate, and there are always chew supplements if you prefer.